 Parent satisfaction is usually evidenced by enrolment numbers, attendance at school events and parent forums.
-In 2021 there were challenges in engaging the parent community through these traditional means due to the restrictions in place limiting parent access to the school site for much of the year.
-Nonetheless parents continued to demonstrate their engagement in school life through attendance via digital platforms for parent/teacher meetings and P&F meetings.
-Enrolments also dropped slightly with less movement allowed due to the closed boarders both nationally and internationally.
+In 2022 there were less challenges in engaging the parent community through these traditional means as restrictions had subsided for much of the year.
+Parents demonstrated their engagement in school life through attendance to parent/teacher meetings and P&F meetings.
 St Patrick's Catholic School continues to have a positive profile in the community with a constant number of new families enrolling throughout the year.

-Parent engagement in school events was very much appreciated and we expect a strong response when the time comes to return to giving their time to support classroom reading groups, sports carnivals, excursions, the second-hand uniform shop and canteen.
+Parent engagement in school events was very much appreciated and we experienced a strong response when the time came to returning to giving their time to support classrooms, sports carnivals, excursions, the second-hand uniform shop and canteen.

-The Tell Them From Me survey that was conducted in 2021 provided a positive satisfaction rating by parents.
-Parents were overwhelmingly pleased by the commitment and professionalism of the school staff and the quality of education and service provided to the school community.
+The Tell Them From Me survey that was conducted in 2022 provided a positive satisfaction rating by parents.
+Parents were pleased by the commitment and professionalism of the school staff and the quality of education and service provided to the school community.